psipred/psipred_javascript/README.md

 6. Update resubmit event at ractive.on('resubmit', and clear_settings()
       clear_settings(): ractive_helpers/ractive_helpers.js
+      needs to match up with the initialisers are the top of main.js (initialisation_data content)

 7. Update the watcher for the UUID at if(getUrlVars().uuid && uuid_match)